 Fmean is the value of the Mean Data Rate field

-The Peak Data Rate field is 4 octets long and indicates the maximum allowable data rate specified at the MAC SAP for transport of MSDUs or A-MSDUs belonging to this TS within the bounds of this TSPEC element(M101).
+The Peak Data Rate field is 4 octets long is present in a TSPEC element when the Type subfield is 0; otherwise absent.
+The Peak Data Rate field indicates the maximum allowable data rate specified at the MAC SAP for transport of MSDUs or A-MSDUs belonging to this TS within the bounds of this TSPEC element(M101).
 The field is encoded as a piecewise linear function described as follows:

 where